 Being part of the inaugural Trios champions with Son of Havoc and Angelico must have come with a great deal of pride.
 What did the buildup to the match and the experience of holding the championships mean to you?

-With triumphs, you have had your share of challenges.
+With triumphs, Ivelisse has had her share of challenges.
 What would you say to anyone that has had to face injury or an obstacle preventing them from moving forward, to get where they want to be in the ring or in life?

-With 2018 upon us, what are your professional goals for the coming year and beyond?
+With 2018 upon us, what are the professional goals for Ivelisse the coming year and beyond?